 We propose developing this new method of incorporating spawning habitat decay in the DSMs on the Sacramento River where the US Bureau of Reclamation (USBR) Technical Service Center (TSC) has recently completed detailed two-dimensional hydrodynamic and sediment transport modeling (SRH2D; USBR 2020).
 Based on consultations with Dr. Blair Greimann at the USBR TSC, the following method should be used to improve spawning habitat decay representation in the DSMs:

-Acquire the “augmented” gravel bedload rating curves sediment transport (Qs) to flow (Q) generated by SRH2D for the Sacramento River Gravel Augmentation Study;
+Acquire the “augmented” gravel bedload rating curves sediment transport (Qs) to flow (Q) generated by SRH2D for the Sacramento River Gravel Augmentation Study*;

 Use Qs capacity rating curve to convert daily flows for the DSM period of record to daily sediment transport of spawning gravel;